 Substitution parameters can be inserted into any EPL construct that takes an expression.
-They are therefore valid in any clauses such as the select-clause, from-clause filters, where-clause, groupby-clause, having-clause or order-by-clause, including view parameters and pattern observers and guards.
-Substitution parameters cannot be used where a numeric constant is required rather then an expression and in SQL statements.
-All substitution parameters must be replaced by actual values before a statement with substitution parameters can be stated.
-Substitution parameters can be replaced with an actual value using the setObject method for each index.
-Substitution parameters can be set to new values and new statements can be created from the same EPPreparedStatement object more then once.
+They are therefore valid in any clauses such as the select-clause, from-clause filters, where-clause, group-by-clause, having-clause or order-by-clause, including view parameters and pattern observers and guards.
+Substitution parameters cannot be used where a numeric constant is required rather than an expression and in SQL statements.

+All substitution parameters must be replaced by actual values before a statement with substitution parameters can be started.
+Substitution parameters can be set to new values and new statements can be created from the same EPPreparedStatement object more than once.